ashdavies/talks/whats-new-in-firebase/index.md

 ## Earn

 ^
-and earn more money, Firebase is made up of a complementary features that you can mix and match to fit your needs.
+- and earn more money,
+- Firebase is made up of a complementary features that you can mix and match to fit your needs

 ---